But how do you know if it’s the right option for you?

-One of the most commonly used options comes in the form of a WordPress plugin.
-In this WP Courseware review I’ll take a closer look at one of the most popular WordPress LMS plugins to see whether it measures up to the buzz it’s been generating lately.
+In this WP Courseware review I’ll take a closer look at this popular plugin to see whether it measures up to the buzz it’s received.

-WP Courseware, as its name might imply, is a plugin for the WordPress platform that allows its users to create and manage online courses, so it is quite a handy tool.
+WP Courseware, as its name might imply, is a plugin for the WordPress platform that allows its users to create online courses, so it is quite a handy tool.

 It was developed by Fly Plugins, a company known for its various plugins for businesses that rely on the WordPress platform.
 Even though it is designed as a fully integrated learning management system, it can’t really rival the standalone giants such as Moodle or Blackboard.